-Thin idealism, fat phobia, size bias and weight stigma are incredibly powerful and insidious in our society, leading to eating disorders, body hatred, food addiction, exercise compulsion, body obsession, self loathing and countless other issues.
+Thin idealism, fat phobia, size bias and weight stigma are incredibly corrosive and insidious in our society, leading to eating disorders, body hatred, food addiction, exercise compulsion, body obsession, self loathing and countless other issues.

 Fat phobia IS a social justice issue.
 The flagrant discrimination of large bodies is harmful to humans of all sizes.

 Often when corporations, associations and organizations make efforts to improve their diversity and inclusion, fat phobia, diet culture, and sizeism are overlooked.
 This tolerance of oppression and exclusion erodes the integrity of an organization.